niketramani1/RTL-Design/README.md

 a) If same module instantiated multiple times in design, we need not synthesize it multiple times.
 Rather, we do it once and stitch them together
 b) If it is a large design with many number of modules, we do the synthesis part by part basically divide and conquer

+FLIP FLOPS AND THEIR SIMULATIONS
+Why a flip flop?
+Is basically used to avoid glitches when there is a series of combinational circuits.
+A flip flop has to have an initial state or else the comb circuits might get some garbage values.
+This can be done using the set/ reset.
+The set/reset can be synchronous or asynchronous.
+In some cases, the FF can have both synchronous and asynchronous reset at the same time.
+Asynchronous is basically independent of clock and synchronous is dependent on the clock.